Last Updated: 24 February, 2026

 The efforts to get sports betting legalized in Massachusetts had always been there.
 Starting in 2019, sports betting bills started to make their way into legislative sessions, but up until 2022, the Senate was adamantly opposed to the legalization despite the Governor’s support.

-In 2022, the House and Senate were still in disagreement about multiple aspects of the sports betting bill, with one of the biggest areas of contention being the rules surrounding wagering on college sports.
-However, even with the odds stacked against the bill being passed on August 1, 2022, the two sides came to an agreement, and Governor Charlie Baker was able to sign legalized sports betting into law on August 10th.
+In 2022, the House and Senate remained at odds over multiple aspects of the sports betting bill, with one of the biggest areas of contention being the rules governing wagering on college sports.
+However, even with the odds stacked against the bill's passage on August 1, 2022, the two sides reached an agreement, and Governor Charlie Baker signed legalized sports betting into law on August 10th.

 Once Gov. Baker signed HB 5164 into law, the long wait for legal sports betting in one of the biggest sports-centric states was finally over.
-Once the bill was signed, the process of handing out licenses began, and by January 31, 2023, the state was prepared to officially enter into phase one of legalized sports betting, which was retail betting.
+Once the bill was signed, the process of issuing licenses began, and by January 31, 2023, the state was prepared to officially enter phase one of legalized sports betting: retail betting.

 Bettors in MA had three retail betting locations to choose from while awaiting the official launch of mobile betting.
 That launch day would come on March 10, 2023, when six mobile sportsbooks, including Caesars, BetMGM, FanDuel, WynnBet, and others, officially launched.